marnen/staticmatic/README.markdown

 Visit http://localhost:3000 to view your website in action.

-When you're ready to deploy, convert your haml/sass/whatever files into plain html, css, and javascript:
+To build & convert your haml/sass/whatever files into plain html, css, and javascript:

-    staticmatic build
+    $ staticmatic build

-This will convert everything into a freshly generated `build/` folder, all ready to deploy!
+This will convert everything into a freshly generated `build/` folder, 100% static.

+If you have an Amazon S3 account and want to deploy to your bucket, run the following command:

+    # NOTE: You must be in the root folder of your project
+    $ staticmatic s3_deploy

+If you haven't deployed your current project to Amazon yet, it will prompt you to create a config file.
+Edit this file to include your credentials, run the command again, and you're set.

 ## Special Folders